Scoliosis Cause & Etiology By CSC Experts

-Scoliosis cause and risk factors is an important topic of discussion for pateints and families alike.
+Scoliosis cause and risk factors are an important topic of discussion for pateints and families alike.
 The most common cause is hereditary.
 But, other instances can also lead to scoliosis.
 Scoliotic conditions with known causes have better chances of recovery.
-Therefore, to recover faster, you will need a highly knowledgeable scoliosis team to thoroughly assess you.
+Therefore, to recover faster, you will need a highly knowledgeable scoliosis team to assess you thoroughly.
 Scoliosis is an abnormal curvature evident in the coronal plane (front or back views of one’s spine).
 It is important not to confuse a scoliotic curve with that of the normal spine contours (curvatures) as observed from the side (sagittal plane).

-This page is brought to you so that you may understand the common scoliosis cause and scoliosis risk factors.
+This page is brought to you so that you may understand the common scoliosis cause scoliosis and risk factors.
 A discussion of the most common cause is incomplete without a review of the three most important categories of a scoliotic condition: congenital, idiopathic, and scoliosis due to a secondary cause.
-Chiropractic Specialty Center® is the best spine and joint treatment center in Malaysia.
+Chiropractic Specialty Center® offers the best chiropractic treatment in Kuala Lumpur, Malaysia.
+What makes CSC’s scoliosis treatment better is that the chiropractic treatment you get is combined with clinical physiotherapy.
 The scoliosis care you will receive will be the most comprehensive treatment for a scoliotic spine.

 What Caused My Scoliosis?